BlueByteSystemsInc/PDMShell/src/RECOVER.md

 ---
-description: The recover command is used to recover files from a specified directory or source.
-It supports optional parameters for search queries and recursive operations.
+description: Recovers deleted files from a folder or CSV source.
 title: RECOVER Command Documentation | PDMShell | SOLIDWORKS PDM
 ---
 # RECOVER Command Documentation

 ## DESCRIPTION:
-The `recover` command is used to recover files from a specified directory or source.
+The `recover` command recovers deleted files from a folder or CSV source.
 It supports optional parameters for search queries and recursive operations.

 ## SYNTAX:
 ```bash